baboune/UnofficialApceraDoc/README.md

 ### Some explanations

-Looking at [Working with Packages](http://docs.apcera.com/packages/using/), it seems every binary has both "depends" and "provides" within its metadata.
+Looking at [Working with Packages](http://docs.apcera.com/packages/using/), it seems every binary has both *depends* and *provides* within its metadata.

-If the "depends" are not met by a matching provides somewhere within the Apcera list of avaialable packages then the deployment of the job fails with an error.
+If the *depends* are not met by a matching provides somewhere within the Apcera list of available packages then the deployment of the job fails with an error.

 It turns out that the "ubuntu-14.04-apc3.cntmp" package that is installed previously provides the following (web console -> Packages -> ubuntu-14.04-apc3.cntmp):
 * "os.linux"
 * "os.ubuntu"
 * "os.linux-14.04"